setzer22/godot-egui/README.md

 ![Animated gif showcasing godot-egui](./resources/showcase.gif)

+## Rationale

+Godot has a perfectly valid GUI system, so why `egui`?
+Here are my personal reasons:

+- Simplicity: No need to connect signals or manage complex scene graphs with dozens of tiny inter-related scripts.
+GUI logic is centralized.
+Everything is always up-to-date.
+- Better defaults: It currently takes a lot of effort to create a visually consistent UI theme for Godot (margins, font sizes, colors...).
+In contrast, `egui`'s widgets only rely on a small set of themable properties.
+- Customizability: Creating new widgets with `egui` is [far more simple](https://github.com/emilk/egui/blob/master/egui_demo_lib/src/apps/demo/toggle_switch.rs).
+- Data driven: The immediate-mode paradigm fits a data-driven style of development: Your data is the source of truth, and the GUI is derived from it by navigating and updating the data itself.
+- IDE Support: Rust has excellent IDE support.
+Static typing helps you ensure your data model and their associated GUIs always stay in sync.

 ## Usage

 These are minimal usage instructions.
 See the example project in `./example_project/` for a more advanced project.